Rushikesh0020/HeAilth_NMIT-Hacks-2021/README.md

  ## Status: Done with the required changes**
        1. Increased the accuracy of the model by doing some changes.
-       2. Got significant better precision-recoil score
+       2. Got significant better precision-recoil score **Additional Changes for User Experience**
+       3. Introduced a Chatbot using DialogFlow

 ## Scores Screenshot ( Round 3) (Final Output)
 ![final values](https://user-images.githubusercontent.com/63740798/111893580-b632b200-8a29-11eb-84ba-912225991c5d.PNG)